Um, can I get pregnant if…?

 Pregnancy scares: most people have one at some point.
-Even when you know how pregnancy happens, most text books don’t cover what specific sex acts could result in pregnancy.
-So how worried should one be after sex that wasn’t strictly missionary position?
-Let’s talk details…
+Even when you know how pregnancy happens, most textbooks don’t cover what specific sex acts could result in pregnancy.
+So let’s talk details…

 Can I get pregnant if I have sex right before, right after, or during my period?